paolodalberto/BlockSparsityyTraning/README.md

  docker run -it --network=host --device=/dev/kfd --device=/dev/dri --ipc=host --shm-size 16G --group-add video --cap-add=SYS_PTRACE --security-opt seccomp=unconfined -v /YOUR_DIRECTORY_GOES_HERE/sparsity_by_training/:/dockerx -v /scratch/imagenet_resize/:/imagenet_resize -v /scratch/imagenet/:/imagenet rocm/tensorflow:latest
 ```

+I will add random thoughts and other considerations as we go along.
+You may consider this as a penalty $L_Custom$ during optimization that is not literally linear.
+The main goal of this project is to investigate if we can transform this into a optimization process or
+at least understand how/what does not work.